-- For the fall semester: July 1 (May 1 for International Students) - For the winter semester: November 1 (September 1 for International Students) - Applicants should expect that the admissions evaluation process will take 4-6 weeks, especially if they have transfer credits to be evaluated. - Submitting applications that are complete in every respect will speed up the admissions evaluation process.
+- For the Fall semester: July 1 (May 1 for International Students) - For the Winter semester: November 1 (September 1 for International Students) - For the Spring Semester: February 1 (January 1 for International Students)

+Applicants should expect that the admissions evaluation process can take up to 4-6 weeks, especially if they have transfer credits to be evaluated.
+Submitting applications that are complete in every respect will speed up the admissions evaluation process.